Houston Building Collapse Injury Lawyer

 - Negotiate on your behalf to seek maximum compensation

 We are not afraid to take your case before a jury if negotiations with the insurance company fall apart.
-With Attorney Brian White & Associates, PC, you are not alone in your fight for the fair compensation you deserve.
+With Attorney Brian White Personal Injury Lawyers, you are not alone in your fight for the fair compensation you deserve.
 Contact our law office to schedule a free case review with a compassionate Houston building collapse lawyer today.

 What Causes Building Collapse in Houston?